-Parent and child fostering is a specialist type of foster care which involves supporting either a vulnerable pregnant mum or a parent and their young child.
+Parent and child fostering is a specialist type of fostering which involves supporting either a vulnerable pregnant mum or a parent and their young child.
 This is usually the mother, but occasionally it’s the father instead and sometimes both.

-Quite often, local authorities want to evaluate the parenting ability of parents to care for their child.
-The parent and child foster carer has a big part to play in observing and monitoring their skills.
-This is a key responsibility, over and above the usual role of a foster parent which adds to the rewards as well as the challenges.
+Sometimes, the local authority may want to evaluate the mother's ability to care for their child and so you'll be required to observe and monitor their parenting skills.
+This is a key responsibility, over and above the usual role of a foster parent, which adds to the rewards as well as the challenges.

-By providing strong support at the beginning, it’s often possible to transform the experiences of both the parent and their child, so that social services won’t be needed later in their life.
+Mother and baby foster placements are incredibly rewarding as by providing strong support to the family at the beginning, it’s often possible to transform the experiences of both the parent and their child so that social services involvement isn't needed later in their life.

-Are you suited to parent & child fostering?
+Are you suited to parent and child fostering?

-To work with parents and their children, you’ll need a deep understanding of parenting babies and very young children – so relevant experience would be a real advantage, as a parent yourself or in some professional capacity, such as a midwife.
-Also due to the specialist nature, you’ll need to have completed all mandatory training and, in most circumstances, you’ll need to have been fostering for a minimum of 2 years.
+Relevant experience as a parent yourself or in some professional capacity, such as a midwife, would be a real advantage.
+Also due to the specialist nature, you’ll need to have completed all mandatory training and in most circumstances, you’ll need to have been fostering for a minimum of 2 years.

 As mother and baby foster placements last up to 12 weeks and can be quite intensive, you’ll need to be on hand pretty much constantly, so the demand on your time is high.